-SEC.
-1.02 BUDGET
+SEC 1.02 BUDGET

-The Department of Health and Social Services, Division of Public Health, estimates a budget of \$300,000 (\$75,000 per year) for completion of this project.
-Proposals priced at more than \$300,000 will be considered non-responsive.
+Department of Health and Social Services estimates a budget not to exceed \$100,000 dollars for the initial period of performance with the addition of two (2) one (1) year renewal options of \$100,000.00.
+Proposals priced at more than \$300,000 for the project will be considered non-responsive.
+Renewals to be exercised at the sole discretion of the State.

-Approval or continuation of a contract resulting from this is contingent upon legislative funding appropriation.
+Approval or continuation of a contract resulting from this is contingent upon legislative appropriation.

-SEC.
-1.03 DEADLINE FOR RECEIPT OF PROPOSALS
+SEC 1.03 DEADLINE FOR RECEIPT OF PROPOSALS